No, you don't have to be a member to shop at Weavers Way.

 All our operations generate materials that are recycled: cardboard, paper, glass, aluminum and plastic, which are separated from non-recyclable trash and picked up by both the City of Philadelphia and our waste hauler.
 Our stores also generate lots of food waste, much of which is collected and used for making compost at the W.B.
 Saul Agricultural High School.
 The resulting Henry Got Crops compost is on sale at our stores!

-"Weavers Way" pays homage to a collective of 28 weavers and other artisans in England who, in 1844, joined together to cooperatively purchase food they could not otherwise afford.
+"Weavers Way" pays homage to a collective of 28 weavers and other artisans in England who, in 1844, joined together to cooperatively purchase food.
 The Rochdale weavers weren’t the first group to try forming a co-op, but they were the first to make their co-op succeed and endure.
 Read more about the Rochdale Pioneers here.